 - Beyond Akeela’s teen social skills program staff provide structure and support during our camp activities and travel experiences throughout the session.
 They are present and focused on building relationships with you while giving you space to meet new friends.

 - Most Beyond Akeela teens love free time, so we make sure to give you some each day.
 There are plenty of things to do in the dorm or around campus with your friends.

 - Staff share tools and life skills strategies with you to help you stay organized and give you the space to practice them on your own.

-- You’ll get a schedule at the start of camp which you can refer to throughout the session.
+- You’ll get a schedule when camp starts which you can refer back to.

 - We want you to get out of Beyond Akeela what YOU want to get out of it.
 We encourage you to talk to the staff about your college readiness goals or any ideas you have to make the transition program better for you!

 - You’ll have opportunities to pick and choose your activities in many cases, including community service and day trip options.

 - Staff will challenge you to solve problems independently while providing you support and guidance along the way

 - There will be lots of opportunities for you to use the health and wellness center on campus.
 It’s a great opportunity to develop a healthy exercise routine for yourself.